akshitjain1/your_buddy_speaker/README.md

-# RoboSpeaker
+# Your Buddy Speaker

-RoboSpeaker is a Python-based GUI application that allows users to input text, translate it into a selected language, and have it spoken aloud using text-to-speech synthesis.
+Your Buddy Speaker is a Python-based GUI application that allows users to input text, translate it into a selected language, and have it spoken aloud using text-to-speech synthesis.

 ## Features
 - Translate text into multiple supported languages.